dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 In our renderer.js file, we will get the references to each of the buttons:

 const infoDialogBtn = document.getElementById('info')const errorDialogBtn = document.getElementById('error')const questionDialogBtn = document.getElementById('question')const noneDialogBtn = document.getElementById('none')

-121

-Chapter 7 ■ Working With the Dialog MoDule

 then create the click EventListeners for each button: